nashville-software-school-workshops/care-bear-chaos/README.md

 3. Select your the cohort's organization as the owner
 4. Clone the repo
 5. Run `npm install`
+6. The `main` branch contains the code complete version of this project
-6. Run the workshop from the `begin` branch
+7. Run the workshop from the `begin` branch
-7. To start the project run `npm run dev`
+8. To start the project run `npm run dev`

 ### Walkthrough